 Since firefighting is a physically challenging activity, the candidate must be able to perform duties like climbing ladders, crawling and lifting all while wearing approximately 50 pounds of protective gear.

-All of the above tests are paid for by the department.
+Required tests are paid for by the department.
 The average time frame for completion of these tests is generally about 3 months.